Human behavior: Physiological behavior

 Humans undergo many behaviors common to animals to support the processes of the human body.
 Humans eat food to obtain nutrition.
 These foods may be chosen for their nutritional value, but they may also be eaten for pleasure.
 Eating often follows a food preparation process to make it more enjoyable.
-Humans dispose of excess food through waste.
+Humans dispose of waste through urination and defecation.
 Excrement is often treated as taboo, particularly in developed and urban communities where sanitation is more widely available and excrement has no value as fertilizer.
 Humans also regularly engage in sleep, based on homeostatic and circadian factors.
 The circadian rhythm causes humans to require sleep at a regular pattern and is typically calibrated to the day-night cycle and sleep-wake habits.
-Homeostasis is also be maintained, causing longer sleep longer after periods of sleep deprivation.
-The human sleep cycle takes place over 90 minutes, and it repeats 3-5 times during normal sleep.
+Homeostasis is also maintained, causing longer sleep longer after periods of sleep deprivation.
+The human sleep cycle takes place over 90 minutes, and it repeats 3–5 times during normal sleep.

 There are also unique behaviors that humans undergo to maintain physical health.
 Humans have developed medicine to prevent and treat illnesses.
 In industrialized nations, eating habits that favor better nutrition, hygienic behaviors that promote sanitation, medical treatment to eradicate diseases, and the use of birth control significantly improve human health.
 Humans can also engage in exercise beyond that required for survival to maintain health.
 Humans engage in hygiene to limit exposure to dirt and pathogens.
 Some of these behaviors are adaptive while others are learned.
 Basic behaviors of disgust evolved as an adaptation to prevent contact with sources of pathogens, resulting in a biological aversion to feces, body fluids, rotten food, and animals that are commonly disease vectors.
 Personal grooming, disposal of human corpses, use of sewerage, and use of cleaning agents are hygienic behaviors common to most human societies.